 In 2017 the Scottish parliament passed the Child Poverty (Scotland) Act 2017.
 This is an Act of the Scottish Parliament to set targets relating to the eradication of child poverty; to make provision about plans and reports relating to the targets; and to establish the Poverty and Inequality Commission and provide for its functions.

-All of the above illustrate the importance of deprivation, and its effective measurement, within past and current government policy.
+All of the above illustrate the impact of deprivation on individuals and communities, and its effective measurement, within past and current government policy.

 In 2018, the Joseph Rowntree Foundation published Poverty in Scotland, looking at poverty trends for families with children in Scotland.
 And in 2017, UK Poverty 2017 a report assessing the progress made in reducing poverty and tackling the underlying drivers of poverty.